 The optional Meter Card is a great help in troubleshooting the driver.
 If a Meter card is available, an oscilloscope is not required except in only the most difficult cases.
-Normally the use of the Meter card will allow pinpointing of the problem to a specific card, which can then be replaced, or to a certain power module.
+Normally, the use of the Meter card will allow pinpointing of the problem to a specific card, which can then be replaced, or to a certain power module

 The driver label, mounted on the inside of the enclosure door, gives the normal readings for the Meter card selector switch positions for five operating conditions.
 This label also is sheet 4 of the driver connection diagram.
 These normal readings are given for the 18 selected signals, plus the inverter and converter firing signals selected by the position 19 back plane selector probe.
 The Meter card can be used in several ways.
-It is useful in checking through the 18 key driver signals when operating at the conditions specified, to determine if any readings are abnormal.
+It is useful in checking through the 18 key driver signals when operating at the conditions specified to determine if any readings are abnormal.
 When position 19 is selected, the red wire back plane selector probe can be used to check card (receptacle) terminal signals.
 The troubleshooting notes will specify correct and incorrect readings for special test conditions to determine if various faults exist.

-If a Meter card is not available, these same readings can be made using a digital volt--ohmmeter or an oscillo-scope.
+If a Meter card is not available, these same readings can be made using a digital volt-ohmmeter or an oscilloscope.
 One input to the instrument is connected to either driver TB39 (SEL1) or TB40 (SEL2) and the other input is connected to TB34 (COM).
 The two back plane selector probes (SEL1 is the black wire probe and SEL2 is the violet wire probe) can then be connected to the appropriate driver receptacle terminal as denoted in the troubleshooting notes.

 When using the back plane selector probes, there are a few sensitive card terminals which should be avoided when the drive is operating with a motor, since connection of an instrument will cause changes in the drive output.
-These sensitive termiants are -
+These sensitive terminals are:

 Receptacle F Converter Card Receptacle G Regulator Card Receptacle H System Card

 term.
 16-LVP term.
-7-SSDI term.
-28-RFC

-term.
 17-LVN term.
-11-BFI
+38-RFC

 term.
 19-CVN term.
-12-BFD

-term, 20-CVP term, 23-SSDO
+20-CVP

 term.
-22L2S term.
-32RFC

-term.
-23-L1S
+22-L2S term.
+23-L1S term.
+32-RFC

 term.
 24-L3S